Yield Optimizer Stack Adapt

 Jefferson Theatre

-The Jefferson Theatre is one of Beaumont’s historic buildings.
-Since it was constructed in 1927, the theater served as an orchestra hall, movie theater, and entertainment center for the city.
-Today, the theater shows movies, musical performances, and hosts a wide range of events.
+The Jefferson Theatre is one of Beaumont's historic landmarks.
+Since it opened in 1927, the theater has served as a vaudeville theater, movie palace, and performing arts venue for the community.
+Today, it hosts classic movie nights, concerts, live performances, and a wide variety of special events.

 345 Fannin Street